-Batteries have the potential to randomly malfunction.
+Batteries carry the potential to randomly malfunction.
 In some rare cases, a battery may even cause an explosion.
 For this reason, portable chargers or items containing a lithium ion battery are banned from check-in baggage.
-They must be carried in carry-on luggage.
+These types of devices must be carried in carry-on luggage.
 This distinction is why travelers feel confused when deciding whether to take an electric toothbrush on a trip.

 As mentioned at the outset, there’s a distinct lack of clarity when it comes to carrying electric toothbrushes with you on an airplane.
-Since these toothbrushes include lithium-ion based battery inside, they’re potentially dangerous in rare instances.
+Since most of these toothbrushes include a lithium-ion based battery inside, they’re potentially dangerous in rare instances.

 Furthermore, policies on carrying electric toothbrushes differ from airline to airline.
 Each of them has their own set of rules.
 Just because you can carry it on United doesn’t guarantee that you can carry it on JetBlue.

 There’s a lack of clarity when it comes to carrying electric toothbrushes in checked luggage.
-The rules and regulations for what you can pack in a checked-in bag are very strict.
-To reduce frustration, it’s best to avoid packing your electric toothbrush in your checked bag.
+But if yours contains a lithium ion battery, it doesn’t belong there since the rules covering what you can pack in a checked-in bag are very strict.
+To reduce frustration, it’s just best to avoid packing your electric toothbrush in your checked bag.

-It’s always wise to get in touch with the customer care service of the airline you are flying with to be 100% sure.
+If you really want to get another opinion, call the customer care service of the airline you are flying with to be 100% sure.
 No one wants to throw away an expensive Philips Sonicare Toothbrush at the airport.
 But TSA won’t hesitate to do so if they have any doubt.

 Bottom Line: Carry your electric toothbrush in your cabin bag instead of your checked bag.
 When it comes to portable chargers, it is essential to have it in your cabin bag and not the checked bag.
-Since an electric toothbrush works on a battery too, so it just makes sense to place it in your cabin bag.
+Since an electric toothbrush works on a battery, it just makes sense to place it in your cabin bag.